jillelajitta/Numpy/README.md

 1. **model_main.py:** It evaluates the model for every checkpoint it generated.
 Basically it generates checkpoint for every 1200k steps with batch size of 32,
 <pre>
-	Below data is based on 350k steps on COCO metrics Total Evals: 292
+	Below data is based on 350k steps on COCO metrics.
+	Total Evals: 292

 	Train 98% + Val 2%			4 days approx.